-How to get your employee onboarding process right
+How to ensure a good employee onboarding process

 A study by the Recruiting Roundtable shows that a good employee onboarding process will lift new hire performance by 30%.
-Other studies show that new hires will stay longer if the introductory experience is good.
-This six-step guide and checklist can help you to succeed in your employee onboarding process.
+In addition, other studies show that new hires will stay longer if the introductory experience is good.
+This six-step guide can help you to succeed in your employee onboarding process.

 What is in this guide?